matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Incognito Mode**

-- Called "Incognito Window" in Chrome.
+- Called **Incognito Window** in Chrome.
-- Called "Private Browsing" in Firefox.
+- Called **Private Browsing** in Firefox.

 **Billing Export**

 ```
 Tools for monitoring, analyzing and optimizing cost have become an important part of managing development.
-Billing
-export to BigQuery enables you to export your daily usage and cost estimates automatically throughout the day
+Billing export to BigQuery enables you to export your daily usage and cost estimates automatically throughout the day
 to a BigQuery dataset you specify.
 You can then access your billing data from BigQuery.
 ```